pret/pokefirered/CONTRIBUTING.md

 `void`.

 Other branches you might see are `bx r1` or `bx lr`.
-Seeing these means you'll need to infer the return type from the way it is called, and the values in the registers at the end, but it will never.
+Seeing these means you'll need to infer the return type from the way it is called, and from the values in the registers at the end, but it will never exceed 32 bits.

 To determine the arguments this function takes, we look at its beginning.
 The registers `r0`, `r1`, `r2`, and `r3` are used for arguments and return values.